 Spread Betting Risk Management

-The best FTSE 100 spread betting UK sites offer a range of tools that allow you to trade in a risk-averse way.
-For example, you can install a stop-loss order on each FTSE 100 position that you enter.
+The popular FTSE 100 spread betting UK sites offer a range of tools that allow you to trade in a risk-averse way.
+For example, you may install a stop-loss order on each FTSE 100 position that you enter.
 This will limit the amount you can lose on each trade – subsequently protecting your trading capital.